bandundu/kgb-dmoea/README.md

 ## Support and contributions

-Feel free to contact Charles David Mupende s4chmupe@uni-trier.de if you have any questions or suggestions in regards to the implementation.
+Feel free to contact me charlesdavid@mupende.com if you have any questions or suggestions in regards to the implementation.
 For question concerning the algorithm, please contact the original authors.

 ## References